 Esports smee-sports.
 Whatever it says on the box about the Steelseries Sensei 310 being “engineered” for your favourite arena-based festivities, you should know this ambidextrous mouse is still a great point and clicker in its own right.
 Whether you’re indeed planning to use it for a spot of Plunkbat chicken dinner-ing, or frantically buying ten thousand copies of Yakuza 0 on Steam for everyone because you’re the world’s bestest best good samaritan, the Sensei 310 makes a fine companion for all of your preferred mouse activities, lefties and righties alike.

-Essentially a symmetrical version of Steelseries’ Rival 310 (a separate review of which will be coming shortly), the Sensei 310 is pretty much identical to its Rival-based sibling in terms of specs save for an extra pair of programmable buttons on the right for those aforementioned individuals of the left-handed persuasion – or, you know, any right-handed folk with particularly acrobatic little fingers.
+Essentially a symmetrical version of Steelseries’ Rival 310 – our current best gaming mouse winner for mid-range mouse buyers – the Sensei 310 is pretty much identical to its Rival-based sibling in terms of specs save for an extra pair of programmable buttons on the right for those aforementioned individuals of the left-handed persuasion – or, you know, any right-handed folk with particularly acrobatic little fingers.

 That gives you eight buttons in total (or ten, if you count the scroll up and scroll down functions that can also be customised along with everything else in Steelseries’ Engine software – more on that in a sec), and all are mostly within easy reach of your respective fingers and thumbs.